Reagan National Airport Black Hawk-CRJ crash

 • the NTSB and FAA will pull the tapes (maybe they’re still actual tapes) from DCA Tower so that they can can hear both the UHF (Black Hawk transmissions) and VFR communications

-• they’ll look at whether the Black Hawk was cleared to fly a specific route and altitude over the river (see the DCA helicopter chart below, which would have restricted the Black Hawk to 200′ and below; the accident occurred at roughly 400′ MSL/AGL) and, if so, whether the Black Hawk had deviated from its assigned altitude
+• they’ll look at whether the Black Hawk was cleared to fly a specific route and altitude over the river (see the DCA helicopter chart below, which would have restricted the Black Hawk to 200′ and below; the accident has been reported to have occurred at 300-400′ MSL/AGL ) and, if so, whether the Black Hawk had deviated from its assigned altitude (updates: NYT says that the helicopter was assigned Route 4 and Pete Hegseth says that there was an altitude deviation)

 Here’s the DCA helicopter chart section:

-These routes are optional for helicopters to request and for ATC to assign, so it isn’t clear that they were involved (perhaps the Tower simply cleared the helicopter to follow the river at 500′ and below).
-What we see, however, is that the route over the top of the airport is at a rigid 1500′ (above sea level, which is almost the same as above ground level since DCA is only 14′ above sea level) while “route 4” hugs the far shore of the Potomac and the pilots are restricted to 200′ and below (the horizontal bar on top of the “200”).
+These routes are optional for helicopters to request and for ATC to assign, so it wasn’t initially clear that they were involved (the Tower could have simply cleared the helicopter to follow the river at 500′ and below, but the NYT update above says that the Black Hawk was assigned Route 4).
+We see from the chart that the route over the top of the airport is at a rigid 1500′ (above sea level, which is almost the same as above ground level since DCA is only 14′ above sea level) while “Route 4” hugs the far shore of the Potomac and the pilots are restricted to 200′ and below (the horizontal bar on top of the “200”).

 Here’s some more of the helicopter-specific chart, for context (from skyvector.com):